What to Do with the Impossible

-Our time at the beach this summer was rewarding for many reasons.
-We had lots of fun together and also learned some valuable lessons.
-One of the lessons was “Nothing is impossible with God.”
+Our family loves time at the beach.
+Not only do we have lots of fun, but we also learn some valuable lessons.
+One of the lessons we learned several years ago was “Nothing is impossible with God.”
 It all began with a neon golf ball.